 Mr. Schrock joined Weil in 2014 from a major international law firm, where he was a senior equity partner, resident in that Firm’s New York office.

+Mr. Schrock is an editor of The Law and Practice of Restructuring in the UK and US, published by Oxford University Press, and has served on Law360’s Editorial Advisory Board for bankruptcy.
 Mr. Schrock has participated on a variety of panels, including Views from the Bench: The Evolving Dynamics of Secured Lending and the Rights of Secured Creditors and the ABI Annual Bankruptcy Conference: Rise of Mediation in Major Bankruptcy Cases, amongst others.
 He is a member of the American Bankruptcy Institute, INSOL International and Turnaround Management Association.
-He served on Law360’s Editorial Advisory Board for bankruptcy.